khoj-ai/llm-coup/docs/index.md

 categories: [technology, ai, large language models, llms, deception, strategy, coup, games]
 tags: [llm, results, report, coup, games, strategy, deception]
 excerpt: "We set up an environment for LLMs to play Coup against one another and evaluate their capabilities in achieving wins through strategic deception and multi-level reasoning."
 description: "It's critical to understand how LLMs navigate environments that demand strategic deception and complex reasoning.
-We evaluate how different models compete in a game harness for the game Coup.
+We evaluate how different models compete in a Coup game harness.
 We put models from the GPT, Claude, and Gemini families up against each other.
 You can see the full results below."
 image: https://raw.githubusercontent.com/khoj-ai/llm-coup/refs/heads/main/docs/spiderman-llm-coup.png
 ---

 ## Abstract

-Large language models (LLMs) are capable of performing complex reasoning and strategic decision-making.
-As we embed them for more critical functions, it's important to understand whether and how they opt to use deception and conduct multi-step modeling.
-To evaluate these capabilities, we instruct models to play against each other in a game environment simulating [Coup](https://en.wikipedia.org/wiki/Coup_(card_game)).
-We find that the models are adept at multi-level reasoning and performing strategic deception for winning the game.
-In particular, large reasoning models have a slight edge in game play, but lower level models remain competitive.
+We study whether large language models (LLMs) can perform strategic deception and multi-step opponent modeling by having them play the bluffing card game [Coup](https://en.wikipedia.org/wiki/Coup_(card_game)).
+We pit multiple variants from the GPT, Claude, and Gemini families against each other in mixed-model and discussion/no-discussion conditions.
+Across 53 games, we observe that models produce coherent multi-step reasoning traces and that higher-capability “reasoning” models tend to have higher win and challenge success rates; however, all models sometimes use deception.
+We quantify these effects and discuss implications and limitations for deploying LLMs where strategic behavior matters.

 ## Background & Motivation

-Coup is a deception & strategy board game where fixed information about the deck is known, and where optimal moves are determined by a mixture of bluffing and honesty.
+Coup is a deception card game where fixed information about the deck is known, and where optimal moves are determined by a mixture of bluffing and honesty.
 This allows players to use probability-based modeling to decide moves, and deception to bend game play in their favor.

 As LLMs traverse an upward trajectory in reasoning capabilities, they will increasingly be deployed for decision-making capacities across government and enterprise.
 It's important for researchers and developers to have an accurate sense of a model's ability to plan, deceive, and politic when selecting models for these roles.